maxplanck-ie/TheWhoTheWhatTheHuh/README.md

     * Everything about these PDFs is hard-coded.
 In an ideal world, this would have some sort of plugin interface.
   9. FastQC and fastq files are copied to the group directories, under `sequencing_data/`.
     * If the directories already exist then an error is produced.
 This is to ensure that nothing is inadvertently over-written!
-    * Only projects starting with the letter "A" will be distributed.
+    * Only projects starting with the letters "A" or "C" will be distributed.
+Those starting with "A" are distributed to the groups and those with "C" to Andreas (`[Paths]->DEEPDir`).
   10. A summary email is produced (largely by parsing `Stats/DemultiplexingStats.xml`) and sent to the email addresses specified via `[Email]`->`finishedTo`.
     * Note the other options under `[Email]`, which specify the host name of the outgoing email server and the outgoing email address.
   11. A file named `fastq.made` is produced in `[Paths]`->`outputDir`/`runID`/.